tsalb/sfdc-lightning-service-components/README.md

 The four service components in this example are:

 `DataService.cmp` which encapsulates serverside callouts.
-A single Apex Controller is attributed to this headless component which uses methods to pass parameters to the JS controller which handles serverside configuration like `action.setStorable()` or `action.setParams()`.
-This will be passed to `helper.dispatch()` to make the asynchronous callout.
+A single Apex Controller is attributed to this headless component which uses `aura:methods` to pass parameters to the JS controller which handles serverside configuration like `action.setStorable()` or `action.setParams()`.
+The action will be passed to `helper.dispatch()` to make the asynchronous callout.

 `EventService.cmp` which encapsulates a key-value pair (optional value) model for both application and component events.
 This component registers and fires generic events which need to be parsed by the handling component(s) via key-value.